 Being concise is one of the most important rules of thumb when creating a project plan of any kind.
 A business plan aims to outline an entire operation, but it must convey the facts as simply as possible.
 Always keep in mind that this information will be presented to an audience, and it must capture and keep their attention.

 5. Remember Your Goal

-How to Use ProjectManager to Execute Your Small Business Plan
+How to Use ProjectManager to Execute Your Business Plan

 Gantt Charts to Plan

-On our Gantt view, you can add tasks, their duration, and their priority and they will automatically populate the project timeline.
-With this powerful tool, you’ll be able to get a bird-eye view of your entire small business plan, laid out in chronological order.
+On our Gantt view, you can add tasks, their duration and their priority and this information automatically populates the project timeline.
+With this powerful tool, you’ll be able to get a bird’s-eye view of your entire business plan, laid out in chronological order.

 Dashboards to Track

-ProjectManager is an award-winning, cloud-based project management software that offers small businesses all the tools they need to manage projects.
+ProjectManager is award-winning project management software that offers businesses the tools they need to manage projects.
 Complete with Gantt charts, task lists, dashboards and more, ProjectManager gives teams the ability to plan, launch and report on projects from anywhere.
-This makes creating and collaborating on documents like a small business plan easier than ever before.
+This makes creating and collaborating on documents like a business plan easier than ever before.
 Try ProjectManager for yourself with our free 30-day trial offer.